Sources of Excellence: G6-Hexads

 The Unnecessary Level:

 is missing because practising is about working with the known and observable.
 Trust is precisely what practising has to do without.
 Practise calls for repeating and refining performance skills.
-It does not require any assumption that all will go well or that the desired quality will eventuate.
+It does not require any assumption that all will go well or that the desired standard will be reached.

 Convert-G62